tributech-solutions/tributech-docs/versioned_docs/version-2.0.0/verify_data/overview.md

 ## Automatically Verify Streams

-The DSK also offers an experimental opt-in method that allows to continually verify incoming proofs.
-Please contact us, if you want this feature to be enabled on your DSK node.
+We also offer an experimental opt-in method that allows to continually verify incoming proofs.
+Please contact us, if you want this feature to be enabled on your Tributech Node.

 ## Verify via API